 Add an Arnold Object Mask tag to the Null object and change the AOV name to object_mask_group.
 The Arnold Object Mask tag is hierarchical which means an object inherits tags from its ancestors.
 In this case, Sphere has both the object_mask1 and the object_mask_group from the Null.

 Now we have to activate the object mask AOVs.

 - Go to the Arnold Render Settings and select the AOVs tab.
-All object mask AOVs has the (custom) postfix which you can search for.
+All object mask AOVs have the (custom) postfix.
 Activate both AOVs by selecting them and clicking on the > button.

 Once you click OK, a display driver is created in the Object Manager window containing the activated AOVs.

 When you render the scene, you will find your object masks under the Layer tab in the Picture Viewer.

 Object mask AOVs rendered in the Picture Viewer (the sphere has a displacement shader).